 Building Musical Skills for a Lifetime

-One key aspect of Mr S's teaching style is an expectation that his students shall regularly participate in recitals.
+One key aspect of Mr Steve's teaching style is an expectation that his students shall regularly participate in recitals.
 He finds this to be an outstanding motivator for practice.

 Beginners can often find that learning cello and bass is easier when they’re able to watch and listen to each other within a small group.
 In addition, they gain invaluable team participation skills which will often motivate them to pursue youth orchestra and summer camp experiences.

 Students are highly encouraged to put together groups of their friends and schoolmates with whom they know they’ll enjoy learning.